How To Get A Professional Mortgage

 There are a number of reasons why mortgage lenders favour borrowers classified as professionals:

-- The structured career path: lenders can assess what you’re earning now and predict what you can reasonably be expected to make.
+- The structured career path: Lenders can easily assess your current earnings and predict with some certainty what you can expect to earn in the future.

-- Stability: having invested heavily in your training and professional development and hopefully enjoying some autonomy and role direction, you’re less likely to jack it all in and become a house painter.
+- Stability: having invested heavily in your training and professional development, you're less likely to change your career and take a job with a lower income.

 - Employability: internationally-recognised professional qualifications make it easier to find a new job if you're relocating or looking for a promotion.

 While you're here, see our guide and services for High Net Worth Mortgages.